boytchev/virtual-prosthetics/docs/brainstorming-ideas.md

 There is a taxonomy of gestures where more gestures are being described.
 It would be nice if all these gestures are also supported.
-Currently some of the gestures are impossible to the virtual hand, because the thumb need additional rotation axis at its base.
+Currently some of the gestures are impossible to the virtual hand, because the thumb need additional rotation axis at its base to allow abducted and adducted position.

 A few pointers: